fachrihawari/hawari-dev/src/content/projects/tempoday.md

 - 🔍 **Powerful search** - Find any task, note, or transaction instantly across all your data
 - ⭐ **Task prioritization** - Organize your to-dos by importance with visual priority indicators
 - 🌙 **Dark mode support** - Fully implemented dark mode for night owls and aesthetic lovers
-- ☕ **Sustainable funding** - Integrated RevenueCat donations that let supporters contribute while keeping the app free for everyone
+- ☕ **Sustainable funding** - Integrated Midtrans donations that let supporters contribute while keeping the app free for everyone

 ## What we learned